geraldopugiallidepaiva/DigitalClock/README.md

 This is a [LCD Shield](https://wiki.dfrobot.com/LCD_KeyPad_Shield_For_Arduino_SKU__DFR0009) combined with the internal RTC of the [NUCLEO-F103RB board](https://www.st.com/en/evaluation-tools/nucleo-f103rb.html) API.
 As a result, it makes possible to implement common digital clock features to designs, such as time displaying, alarm setting, timing and time counting.

-It was developed as an assignment for the subject Embedded Systems Programming at Universidade Federal de Minas Gerais - Prof. Ricardo de Oliveira Duarte - Department of Electronic Engineering
+It was developed as an assignment for the subject Embedded Systems Programming at Universidade Federal de Minas Gerais - Prof. Ricardo de Oliveira Duarte - Department of Electronic Engineering.

 **Attention:**
 This library was developed for the LCD shield connected to the NUCLEO-64 Arduino connectors.